andrewspiesXneelo/silver-octopus-rails-react-studies/README.md

 # silver-octopus-rails-react-studies

-Repo for learning shit about rails and react
+Repo for learning about Rails APIs used with React (TypeScript) Clients